ashlynbaum/traject-skills-assessment/source/blog/2015-05-22-event-handling-in-jquery.markdown

 ---

-`.load()` is a method in the jquery library that uses AJAX to rendor data. `.load()` makes a call to the server and returns READMORE HTML.
+`.load()` is a method in the jQuery library that uses AJAX to render data. `.load()` makes a call to the server and returns READMORE HTML.
 I use this method to call the next page of article listings on my blog listed at, www.ashlynbaum.com, and load the results without refreshing the page.

 ##What I learned in the process
 Initially I started by targeting the link that would refresh the page `a.next-page`.
 Then call the `.on()` method to load the next page of information when the link is clicked.

-First Attempt -- the incorrect way
+First Attempt

 ``` javascript
 $(a.next-page).on(click, function(e){